 Procedure, part 2

-While the patient is deep asleep and pain-free (general anesthesia), lasers are used to burn away tumors or polyps, which are passed down the laryngoscope.
+While the patient is deep asleep and pain-free (general anesthesia), lasers are used to burn away tumors or lesions, which are passed down the laryngoscope.
 Patients can often go home the same or following day after laryngoscopy.

 Update Date 8/18/2013